“What Have I Learned So Far”, Mary Oliver

 Owen has careful about declaring any type of plant his ‘speciality,’ but he did mention his talent for growing edible dahlias.
 Native to the Americas, dahlia tubers were a tasty food source for ancient Aztecs and are still eaten by their descendents at present.
 They are prepared much like more common tubers (e.g. potatoes) and cover an impressive range on the taste scale; certain varieties can even taste sweet like fruits!
 Don’t sleep on the beautiful flowers, though, which are also edible and have a wide range of taste profiles.

-Here’s just a small sample of Truelove’s Dahlia offering:
+Here’s just a small sample of Truelove’s Dahlia offerings:

 Owen was also eager to show me his thriving beds of bambaras [Vigna subterranea], a plant native to West Africa.
 Bambaras grows its pod underground much like the peanut plant.
 And of course, you guessed it, the seeds within the pod are edible!
 Owen is particularly excited about further adapting his collection to our climate, as bambaras growing in North America are quite rare.

 The Truelove Seeds network is immense, stretching as far west as California and as far north as Maine.
 Such a spread enables a diverse catalog of approximately 125 products.
 Their website is fantastic and very easy to use.
 You can ‘meet the farmers’ to get a better feel for the folks behind the products, including diverse rural and urban farms connected to different communities and ancestries!
 If you’re more of a ‘brick and mortar’ person then you can buy Truelove Seeds at the following locations: Greensgrow Farms, Greensgrow West, Mariposa Food Co-Op, The Wooden Shoe in Philadelphia.
 Although >95% of the crops grown at Owen’s farm are for seed production, you can purchase Owen’s cut flowers from Snap Dragon Flowers in West Philadelphia.